thomasqmd/mariner/README.md

 ## Installation

-You can install the development version of mariner from [GitHub](https://github.com/thomasqmd/mariner) with:
+You can install the current version of mariner from [GitHub](https://github.com/thomasqmd/mariner) with:

 ```r
 # install.packages("pak")